Morgan-Sell/weather-api/README.md

     ```
 This will show any existing Redis processes.
 Look for a process running on port 6379.

-2. If a Redis process is running, kill the process.
+1. If a Redis process is running, kill the process.

     ```
     sudo kill -9  <pid>
     ```
 Replace <pid> with the process ID of the running Redis server.

-3. Confirm the process has been terminated by reruning:
+1. Confirm the process has been terminated by rerunning:

     ```
     ps aux | grep redis